LaiseNeves/Jake-Snake-Game/README.md

 _______________________________________________________________________________________________________________________________________________________________________________________
 🐝 How to Play

-1. Open the game in this link:
+1. Open the game in this link: https://laiseneves.github.io/Little-snake/

-2. Use W,A,S,D or ___ to move Jack
+2. Use the arrow keys or W, A, S, D to move the snake.

-3. Catch the sanduiches 🥪
+3. Eat the red food to grow.

-4. Don't smash yourself in the walls
+4. Don't hit the edges or yourself

 🍭Have fun!